kamsar/Dianoga/README.md

 Upgrading from any previous version of Dianoga is fairly simple.

 1. Upgrade the NuGet package.
-2. Remove any `App_Config\Include\Dianoga.config` that may exist (config has changed, you must reapply settings if changed in the new scheme)
+2. Remove any `App_Config\Modules\Dianoga.config` that may exist (config has changed, you must reapply settings if changed in the new scheme)
 3. Remove `Dianoga Tools` if it exists (Dianoga 3+ places tools under App_Data\Dianoga Tools instead so that IIS defaults to not serving anything there)
 4. Delete your MediaCache folder (defaults to App_Data/MediaCache) on all servers after deployment of Dianoga (otherwise unoptimized caches will remain present)
 5. Have fun.